great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

     - `GX_CLOUD_SNOWFLAKE_PASSWORD` - The password you use to access your Snowflake account.

     To set the environment variables, see the documentation specific to your operating system.

 2. In Jupyter Notebook, run the following code to start the GX Cloud Agent:

     ```python title="Jupyter Notebook"
        gx-agent
     ```

+    If you stop the GX Cloud Agent, close the terminal, and open a new terminal you'll need to set the environment variables again.

+    To edit an environment variable, stop the GX Cloud Agent, edit the environment variable, save the change, and then restart the GX Cloud Agent.

 ## Create the Snowflake Data Asset